Working Principle of Synchronous Motor

 Working of Synchronous Motor

-However, precise speed control is achieved by adjusting the frequency of AC supply.
-By increasing or decreasing, the frequency of supply the motor speed can be adjusted to meet the requirements of specific applications.
+However, precise speed control is achieved by adjusting the frequency of the AC supply.
+By increasing or decreasing the frequency of supply, the motor speed can be adjusted to meet the requirements of specific applications.

-In some synchronous motors, an additional DC supply is required for rotor winding to create the magnetic field produced for synchronisation.
+In some synchronous motors, an additional DC supply is required for the rotor winding to create the magnetic field produced for synchronisation.
 This process is known as excitation.
-It helps synchronous motors to maintain their synchronization with the AC power supply.
-However synchronous motors are not self-starting.
+It helps synchronous motors to maintain their synchronisation with the AC power supply.
+However, synchronous motors are not self-starting.

 Also Read